What is premenstrual syndrome (PMS) and what are its causes?

 - Lentil soup with brown toasted bread or bean stew with brown rice

-In addition to keep your blood sugar and insulin levels steady and to eliminate cravings, it's important to have six small meals spread throughout the day at regular times.
+In addition to keeping your blood sugar and insulin levels steady and to eliminate cravings, it's important to have six small meals spread throughout the day at regular times.

 Remember, you may not be able to get rid of your PMS cravings completely but by following the advice above you can manage them and gain at least some control over your cravings.